NordicSemiconductor/IOS-nRF-Mesh-Library/Example/Pods/iOSMcuManagerLibrary/README.md

 | :---: | :----: | :---: | :---: |
 | ![](nRF52-Series-small.png) | ![](nRF53-Series-small.png) | ![](nRF54-Series-small.png) | ![](nRF91-Series-small.png) |

-This library is designed to work with the SMP Transport over BLE.
-It is implemented and maintained by Nordic Semiconductor, but it should work any devices communicating via SMP Protocol. **If you encounter an issue communicating with a device using any chip, not just Nordic, please file an Issue**.
+*iOSMcuManagerLibrary* is designed to work with the SMP Transport over Bluetooth LE.
+It is implemented and maintained by Nordic Semiconductor, but it should work on any devices communicating via SMP Protocol. **If you encounter an issue communicating with a device using any chip, not just Nordic, please file an Issue**.

+*iOSOtaLibrary* is designed to work with any device compatible with [nRF Cloud powered by Memfault](https://memfault.com/webinars/remotely-debug-monitor-and-update-nordic-iot-devices-with-memfault/).
+It can communicate with devices using Bluetooth LE to obtain identification & authorisation tokens for the nRF Cloud backend, but like with iOSMcuManagerLibrary, there are no restrictions on the specific hardware powering the device.
+Unlike iOSMcuManagerLibrary, network availability is essential for all features to work as expected, but it's not a requirement.

 ## Library Adoption into an Existing Project (Install)